Arkaeriit/reflet-microcontroller/README.md

 |1|r/w|control|Bit 0 contains the value in the selected input.
 Bit 1 contains the actual value of the selected output.
 To set the output, write the value you want in bit 2 and set bit 3 to 1.
 Bits 4 to 7 are unused.|

 # Controllers
 The folder controller contains files used to make 8 bits or a 16 bits microcontroller with a Reflet CPU.
-As of now, for the 8-bit controller, you must copy the `reflet\_?bits\_controller.c` file and replace the data memory with a ROM with a valid Reflet program.
+As of now, for the 8-bit controller, you must copy the `reflet_?bits_controller.v` file and replace the data memory with a ROM with a valid Reflet program.
 For the 16-bit one, you can do so or choose to use the included bootloader instead.

 ## 8 bits controller
 The 8 bits controller is very limited by its addressable space and thus, is only equipped with a limited amount of peripherals.